codalab/codalab-worksheets/docs/CLI-Reference.md

       -a, --add   Creates a new bundle store, allows one to configure credentials.
       -w, --work  All bundles will by default be uploaded to this bundle store.

-### replicate
-    Bundle store CLI commands.
-    Arguments:
-      buddle_uuid         Specify the bundle to replicate.
-      -b, --bundle-store  Replicates the contents of the specified bundle to the specified bundle store.

 ## Commands for worksheets
 ### new